January 4

 • Michael Shellshear (current Chair AUSTAT; lecturer in Vocational Education & Training).

-We will be talking about the document called "Suggested changes to the AUSTAT Constitution 2023" and providing answers to Teacher Members' questions.
+The document called "Suggested changes to the AUSTAT Constitution 2023" was discussed and answers provided to Teacher Members' questions.
+See recording link below

 Summary